 In fact, toking up may have boosted his risk of having a heart attack to begin with.

 “The jury’s still out on all the cardiovascular effects of marijuana, but I know it didn’t save his life,” says Dr. Bryant Nguyen, a board-certified cardiologist affiliated with Sharp Grossmont Hospital in San Diego, California.
 “Marijuana actually raises your heart rate and increases your risk of a heart attack in the first place.”

-He pointed to a 2001 study that found the risk of heart attack to be 4.8 times higher in the first hour after using marijuana.
+He pointed to a 2001 study that found the risk of heart attack to be in the first hour after using marijuana.
 More recent research, which looked at 20 million health records, found that marijuana use “was associated with a significantly increased risk for stroke, heart failure, coronary artery disease, and sudden cardiac death.”